A new kinetic theory model of granular flows that incorporates particle stiffness: Conclusion

 \section{Conclusion}

 Finite particle stiffness makes sustained contacts possible.
 As a result, granular materials even in the dilute regime can exhibit both collisional and non-collisional behaviors.
-Flow regimes have commonly been used to better understand the hydrodynamic behaviours of different granular flows.
-The transition between the regimes are observed to be smooth, which suggests that purely elastic or inertial is achieved only at certain limits.
-The bulk behaviours of granular flows in the inertial regime are the results of particle collisions and the granular temperature is the key parameter to describe the fluctuation component of particle velocities, which is related to the collision frequency.
-For flows in the inertial regime, the collision can be treated as an instantaneous event and the particle stiffness $k$ would have less impact on the results, so the classical KT can accurately capture the flow behavior and compare well with the DEM simulation results.
+Flow regimes have commonly been used to better understand the hydrodynamic behaviors of different kinds of granular flows.
+For flows in the inertial regime, collisions can be treated as instantaneous events and the particle stiffness $k$ would have less impact on the results, so the classical KT model can accurately capture the flow behavior and compare well with the DEM simulations.
 However, as flows move away from the inertial regime to the transition regime, the particle stiffness becomes critical in predicting the characteristics of granular flows.
-In some cases, the collision interval predicted by the KT model can be comparable to or even smaller than the collision time, which can be interpreted as the enduring contacts between particles.
-Therefore the bulk behaviours of granular flows in the transition regime have to depend on the elastic properties of particles besides the granular temperature.
-Clearly, the particle stiffness must be considered for a granular flow when it transits from the inertial regime to the elastic regime where the elastic effect starts to increase.
-In the present work, we have developed a new KT model that takes the particle stiffness as an input parameter.
-We name this model as soft-sphere KT (SSKT) model.
-As a result of a finite particle stiffness, there exists significant amount of elastic deformation between particles in the DEM simulations.
-This means that part of the kinetic fluctuation energy predicted by the KT exists in the form of elastic potential energy and this form of energy cannot be dissipated during collisions.
-The present model calculated the amount of elastic potential energy using the LSD model, though the approach itself can be extended to other collision schemes.
-Our SSKT model shows that elastic energy could significantly change the energy dissipation rate, which is crucial to determine the granular temperature of flows at unsteady state.
-A correlation to capture the reduced collision frequency due to the elastic effect is also obtained, which could be used to modify pressure and stress and to explain the change of granular flow behavior in the transition regime.
-We have shown that the proposed SSKT model is able to produce results that are in very good agreement with the DEM simulations.
+In some cases, the collision interval predicted by the KT model can be comparable to or even smaller than the collision time, which can be interpreted as the existence of enduring contacts between particles.
+Therefore the modeling of granular flows in the transition regime has to consider the elastic properties of particles.
+In the present work, we have developed a SSKT model that takes the particle stiffness as an input parameter.
+The SSKT model extends the classical KT model by considering part of the kinetic fluctuation energy that actually exists in the form of elastic potential energy.
+This form of energy cannot be dissipated by collisions but can be transferred to the kinetic fluctuation energy spontaneously, which eventually affects the bulk behavior of granular flows.
+An elastic granular temperature is proposed to quantify the elastic potential energy in the system and a correlation between kinetic granular temperature and elastic granular temperature is derived based on the LSD collision scheme.
+In addition, an expression for the reduced collision frequency is proposed based on the DEM simulation results, which could be used to modify the pressure and stress in the SSKT model and to explain the change of granular flow behavior in the transition regime.
+We have shown that the SSKT model is able to produce results that are in very good agreement with the DEM simulations.
 Considering the fact that granular flows of practical interest such as fluidized beds are unsteady and away from the inertial regime limit, the inclusion of particle stiffness into the continuum model allows us to improve the KT framework for a wider range of granular flows.